TN 83 (05-24)

 d.
 Examples

-• Mark, a special needs trust beneficiary whose trust was established in 2015, applies for SSI Aged benefits on June 15, 2019.
+• Mark, a special needs trust beneficiary whose trust was established in 2015 when Mark was 64 years old, applies for SSI Aged benefits on June 15, 2019.
 Even though disability is not a requirement for SSI Aged benefits, we must develop disability as of June 1, 2019, when the trust's resource status could affect Mark's SSI eligibility.

-• Sally has a special needs trust that was established in 2010 when she was 10 years old.
-At the time, she was not eligible for SSI Child benefits because of her deeming parents' income and resources.
-However, she applies for SSI Adult benefits with a protective filing date of April 15, 2018.
+• Sally has a special needs trust that was established in 2010 when Sally was 10 years old.
+At the time, Sally was not eligible for SSI Child benefits because of their deeming parents' income and resources.
+However, Sally applies for SSI Adult benefits with a protective filing date of April 15, 2018.
 We must develop disability as of April 1, 2018.
 The 2010 trust establishment date is not relevant because the trust did not present as a resource issue until the month it could affect Sally's eligibility for SSI (April 2018).

 • provide benefits to other individuals or entities during the disabled individual's lifetime, or